 The final component of the thru-hike may be evident already from the previous.
 That is the process of learning through the entire experience.
 As reader and possibly as a perspective JMT hiker, the points above might have sounded like cheesy fortune cookie blurbs.
 That’s because these are things each of us have to learn for ourselves regardless if someone has told us before or we’ve read it in a long rambly blog.
 A thru-hike allows us to learn through first hand experience the importance community, of our own capabilities, and of ourselves.
 It’s hard to learn those things without the experience.

 There are many simple things we learning about hiking and backpacking on such a hike as well.
 It could include our own habits and preferences on the trail, such as what food we actually crave on the hike.
 This is why I really enjoyed about not mailing in resupplies ahead of time, it allowed to see I felt like eating as I went and to experiment along the way.
 I saw many hikers tire of the food in their resupply shipments even before they’ve reached it.
-I was grateful for it allowed me to switch up some meals from the hiker box at MTR.
+I was grateful, for it allowed me to switch up some meals from everything left in the hiker box at MTR.

 It could be how to deal with the weather and new situations.
-For my hike, it was learning to deal with the fires, smokes, and thunderstorms.
+For my hike, it was learning to deal with the fires, smoke, and thunderstorms.
 For others in 2017 and possibility 2019, it would be dealing with walking in the snow or high river fords.
 With both of these situations, it’s hard to be fully prepared for them without being there in the situation and learning to deal with it.
 For us, no matter how much I tried to get an idea of crossing snowy passes, it took us hiking the Walker’s Haute Route too early in the season to learn what that entailed.
 Sometimes, it means turning back and learning to recognize a situations may be too dangerous or that you might not be prepared or capable — though that could be tough on your ego — to continue.

 However, the individual experience of the Sierra Nevadas may vary for each individual and is a whole separate topic that I’ll get to next.